harrisonlab/rootstock_AlleleSeq/README.md

 $ROOTSTOCK was set to the directory containg the rootstock project (~/projects/apple_rootstock/rootstock_genetics)

+Folders for each rootstock was created in the rootstock_genetics folder

 Data was unzipped and concatenated into R1 and R2 files in the subdirectory conc within each rootstock folder
 eg: